ppy/osu-stable-issues/README.md

 - Add the ability to change slider curves (scope too large)
 - Fix the tournament client performance (scope too large)
 - Fix pp (already being done [elsewhere](https://github.com/ppy/osu-difficulty-calculator))
+- Wine compatibility issues (seek support from the provider of your install method instead)

 All osu-stable developers will be reading and responding to every issue posted here.
 There is a high chance issues will be closed if deemed unfeasible to be quickly resolved.